streamr-dev/network/docs/docs/usage/streamr-js-client/how-to-use.md

 ### Environments and frameworks

 #### NodeJS
-NodeJS `16.13.x` is the minimum required version.
-NodeJS `18.13.x`, NPM `8.x` and later versions are recommended.
+NodeJS `18.13.x` is the minimum required version, ideally version 20 and later.
+NodeJS, NPM `8.x` and later versions are recommended.

 #### Browser (Website/WebApps)
 For usage in the browser include the latest build, e.g. by including a `<script>` tag pointing at a CDN: